OGGM/oggm/docs/flowlines.rst

 Both methods are creating a "1.5D" glacier.
 After computation, **both representations are strictly equivalent** for the inversion and ice dynamics models.
-The are both stored as a list of :py:class:`~oggm.Centerline` objects.
+They are both stored as a list of :py:class:`~oggm.Centerline` objects.
 Glaciers can have only one elevation-band flowline per glacier, while there can be several geometrical centerlines.
 The downstream lines are computed the same way for both the